A Discord server is an online space on the Discord app created for specific groups to connect.

 If a server has self-assigning roles enabled, they often have different roles for each kind of event they organize or participate in.

 Just like with interest-related roles, you can assign yourself certain roles based on what events you want to attend.

 Maybe you want to be alerted when someone on the server starts streaming a playthrough of Bloodborne, but you don’t want to receive alerts every time a gamer starts streaming Mario Party.

 Event-based roles can get very specific.
 If you want to be alerted about an annual video game charity stream in your area, you can select a role that will filter out all the other events you aren’t interested in.

 Dive Into the Server

 You could leave the server and save yourself the notification overload, but then you’d be missing out on the server channels you enjoy.
 Instead, weed out the deadwood with some self-assigned roles.

-Once you get the hang of self-assigned roles, you can filter out unwanted content and tailor your Discord experience to suit your interests.
-You won’t have any backlog of notifications from topics and channels that aren’t relevant to you.
+Once you get the hang of self-assigning roles, you can filter out unwanted content and tailor your Discord experience to suit your interests.
+Adding self assigned roles is Discord can improve the app drastically.